What is Supper?

 In the act of sharing the bread and cup, we are coming together as the Body of Christ.
 Communion nourishes us so that we might be able to do Christ’s work in the world.
 According to Nora Gallagher, “The point [of communion] is to feed yourself so you can have strength, courage, fortitude, empathy, generosity, all of those things that are in short supply in the world.
 (The Sacred Meal, p.
 94)”

-The first Supper Church his year will be held on February 7 from 6 – 7:30 pm in the Fellowship Hall.
-For this particular Supper Church, all the food will be provided.
-If you can bring a few dollars to help cover the cost, that would be great, but it isn’t necessary.
+Supper meets from 6 – 7:30 pm in the Fellowship Hall.
+Food is provided, but if you can bring a few dollars to help cover the cost, that would be great!
+(But it isn’t necessary.)
 Hope you see you there!